-It’s not easy to forgo items that provide immediate gratification and provide you a more comfortable lifestyle tomorrow.
+It’s not easy to forgo items that provide immediate gratification and provide you with a more comfortable lifestyle tomorrow.
 When getting a raise, it’s very easy to imagine what you could do with the extra money.
-Your options may include: invest it, save it, and avoid spending unless it is necessary.
+Your options may include: investing it, saving it, and avoiding spending unless it is necessary.

 To help you live comfortably when it comes time for retirement, consider an increase to your before or after-tax retirement accounts when you receive a raise to grow your wealth.
 This decision will help you ultimately gain additional financial security for your future.